 I have a healthy respect for 49 of our 50 states.
 They bring their own unique colors to this beautiful tapestry we call America.
-Except Delaware.

 I’ve never been to Delaware.
 Begrudgingly I will one day I suppose.
-But you have my word it will be the last state of the 50 I visit, and I don’t for a minute feel badly about this.
+But you have my word it will be the last state of the 50 I visit, and I don’t for a minute feel bad about this.

 A Journey to 50 States

-We already had a few checked off the list but wanted to see a bunch more before having kids, so we planned a two week road trip from Massachusetts to Colorado.
+We already had a few checked off the list but wanted to see a bunch more before having kids, so we planned a two-week road trip from Massachusetts to Colorado.
 Sort of, we flew to Chicago and then drove to Colorado via Yellowstone National Park.
-We’ll circle back to you Indiana, sorry about that.

 As kids we both played this game on road trips and had never found all 50 state license plates on one trip.
 Impossible as it may have seemed, with such a long trip it was worth a shot to achieve the ultimate childhood dream.

 Driving from Illinois to Iowa didn’t give us a lot to work with, but about 10 Midwestern states were penciled into my little notepad by the time we hit Nebraska so it was a solid start.

 And everyone is right.
-Mount Rushmore is dope.
-Also dope, Crazy Horse.
+Mount Rushmore is amazing.
+Also amazing, Crazy Horse.
 Did you know that Crazy Horse is way bigger than Mount Rushmore?
 I didn’t even know it existed until 2012.
 Thanks for nothing, education.

 Delaware Hates Nature

 Massachusetts loves Yellowstone.
 And Florida.
 And Maine.
 And Alaska.
 And everyone from those states is correct.
 Yellowstone is out of control gorgeous.
-I’m still 90% sure that Old Faithful is remote controlled, but that’s fine.
+I’m still 90% sure that Old Faithful is remote-controlled, but that’s fine.
 Pay no attention to the man behind the curtain.

 And then I broke into dance.
 As we got a little closer I realized to my horror that there was a couple sitting in the car.
 I moonwalked away like it was NBD.
-Dude, we got Hawaii…

 We spent the next week in Colorado visiting Glen’s family/being crazy people looking at every license plate in Glen’s hometown.
 They mostly all said Colorado.
 Which is fair, it’s a big state.

 It’s the Final Countdown

-On the drive home from the airport in New Hampshire to our house in Massachusetts we figured we were still on our road trip and could count Delaware if we saw it in the 40 minute drive time we had left.
+On the drive home from the airport in New Hampshire to our house in Massachusetts, we figured we were still on our road trip and could count Delaware if we saw it in the 40 minute drive time we had left.

 Nowadays whenever Glen and I see a Delaware license plate we shake our fists at it, remembering what could have been.
 We’ll go there eventually.
 But maybe if we wait long enough Virginia will annex it and solve the problem for us.